Nkiru Nzegwu: Philosophical career

-Writings on Family Structure
+Writings and opinions on family structure

-In 2006, Nzegwu wrote a book entitled Family Matters: Feminist Concepts in African Philosophy of Culture', this book explored the structures of Igbo families and the concepts of feminism that existed within them.
-In the book, she studies African families through the lens of contemporary human rights.
+In 2006, Nzegwu wrote a book entitled Family Matters: Feminist Concepts in African Philosophy of Culture, which explored the structures of Igbo families and the concepts of feminism that existed within them.
+In the book, she studies African families through the lens of contemporary human rights and the need for a re-evaluation of these traditional ideas, considering the modern rulings by judges towards women that selectively appeal to culture and the interpretation of traditions.

+She emphasizes the importance of differentiating between conceptions of African family and society rooted in the viewpoint of British anthropologists, whose views developed within the ideology of imperialism, misrepresenting the precolonial Igbo family.
+To avoid misrepresentation, she says her studies were centered on an understanding of the political nature and distribution of rights and entitlements within the Igbo family.

+She focuses her area of study on northwestern Igboland, a region that, prior to colonization, was a non-gendered and non-patriarchal society.
+She states that families in this region were not dominated by men's control, nor was women's sole purpose to serve the needs of men.
+She claims the early Christian missionaries and colonial anthropologist viewed the society through their patriarchal and male-privileging values that make up Western epistemology.

-She believes that the current problems of gender subordination within Africa are subsequently traced to European colonial policies and the African man's one-sided construction of a family.
-These problems are widely caused by Queen Elizabeth II, and many anti-colonial politics have been revolutionized by Enwonwu in order to counteract her oppressive ruling.
-She says that the African man's viewpoint led to patriarchal consciousness that privileges the male view.
-She associates the redefined women's identity as solely a "wife," and their level of dependency status correlates to colonial policies as well.
+She believes that the problems of gender subordination within Africa are subsequently traced to European colonial policies and the African man's one-sided construction of a family is due to colonial imposition.
+She associates the redefined women's identity as solely a "wife," and their level of dependency status correlates to colonial policies, as well as showing the parallels.